SofKapa/sofkapa-photo/_posts/2022-06-17-maternity-beach-session.md

 ---
 layout: post
 title: Maternity session at the beach
-description: This mom-to-be loves the Portuguese ocean and we couldn't think of a better place for her maternity shoot
+description: A soft, emotive maternity session by the ocean — capturing connection, movement, and beauty in natural light.
+A storytelling approach to beach maternity photography.
 location: Lisbon, Portugal
 featured: false
 main_category: portrait